Silent0Wings/RayCast-Renderer/README.md

 This project builds a lightweight 3D ray-cast renderer from scratch, following a DIY approach with minimal external libraries.
 It uses ray tracing to render 2D images from 3D scenes and implements vector math, intersection logic, and parallelism, along with optimizations like sub-camera splitting and async processing.

+## Design Constraints

+To encourage deeper understanding and hands-on problem-solving, the following restrictions were placed on the project:

+- No third-party rendering libraries (e.g., OpenGL, Vulkan).
+- Minimal to no use of external dependencies beyond essential utilities (e.g., image saving).
+- No use of any debugging tools (e.g., gdb, IDE-integrated debuggers).
+- Workarounds were implemented manually instead of relying on built-in or commonly used solutions.

+These constraints ensured a fully DIY rendering pipeline focused on algorithmic development and low-level system design.

 ---

 ## Key Concepts